 “Cecchetti is a sequence of grades, carefully measured to degree of difficulty and physical development, and provides a system of accredited examinations to test student’s proficiency within those grades.” – Cecchetti Council of America

-The Dance Center of Greensboro is the only program in the Triad certified to teach the Cecchetti Examination Method of Ballet, within the Cecchetti Council of America (CCA) International Ballet Program.
-Jeanne Alala, FCCA, has 30 years experience with the Cecchetti Ballet program, first as a student and now as a sponsor teacher and program director.
+The Dance Center of Greensboro is the only program, in the Triad, certified to teach the Cecchetti method of ballet.
+Jeanne Alala, FCCA, has 30 years experience within the Cecchetti Council of America International ballet program, first as a student and now as a teacher/program director.
 Mrs. Alala is a member of the Cecchetti International Classical Ballet Society, a non-profit organization which links Cecchetti societies from Australia, Canada, America, Southern Africa, UK, ANCEC Italian together.

-In June 2017, DCG hosted 26 Primary, 43 Student, 2 Teacher, 4 Professional Student, and 1 Professional Advanced Teacher examinations, our results were outstanding.
-DCG is proud of this dedication from the faculty and students.
+Throughout the dance season DCG prepares young dancers to take rigorous ballet examinations annually.
+In June of 2017, DCG presented: 26 Primary, 43 Student, 2 Teacher, 4 Professional Student, and 1 Professional Advanced Teacher examinations, our results were outstanding.
+DCG is proud of this dedication from it’s faculty and students.

 For more information regarding the non-profit, educationally based, Cecchetti Ballet instruction and examination program, please visit their website at www.cecchetti.org.